ihovemann/Advanced_nanoGPT/README.md

 - out-shakespeare-*/ – Output directories containing model checkpoints for each run.
 - plots/ - Output directories containing all plots generated
 - samples/ - Output directories containing all the samples of each condition
-- LoRA_results - Output directory containing all LoRA results from Part 3
+- LoRA_results/ - Output directory containing all LoRA results from Part 3
+- scaling_laws_results/ - Output directory for scaling laws experiment from Part 1

 ## How to Run